Last Updated on 27 November 2025 by Cycloscope

 Shenxianju Scenic Area – the ascent

-The ascent takes from 90 minutes to 2 and a half hours and is goddamn tiring, although the many waterfalls, the fast river, and more than everything the stunning peaks make it a pleasure to endure the fatigue.
-Most of it though is shaded and made of steps, there are a few restoration points where to buy water.
-I was just very sad to see so many Chinese tourists littering around, although there are trash bins every 200m, most of the garbage is collected by the park workers, but some ends up corrupting the magic of this sacred place.
+The ascent takes from 90 minutes to 2 and a half hours and is goddamn tiring, although the many waterfalls, the fast river, and, above all, the stunning peaks make it a pleasure to endure the fatigue.
+Most of it, though, is shaded and made of steps; there are a few restoration points where to buy water.

 The Top of the Taoist Mountain